 If you're loving these zucchini muffins, you might also like our other zucchini recipes:

-- Roasted zucchini easy baked zucchini in 2 ways that you can serve as a side or appetizer.
+- Roasted zucchini easy baked zucchini in 2 ways.

 - Air fryer zucchini: make easy and juicy zucchini bites in the air fryer in just 15 mins.